 Many factors govern the design of ventilation systems, Soletair Power’s ventilation-integrated CO2 capture system is designed to work within these established design requirements.
 The system is aimed to meet the ventilation speed typically in m3 sec-1 and the customers preferred indoor CO2 level measured as parts per million or ppm.

-For a standard ventilation unit handling 3.3 m3 sec-1 our CO2 capture system will have a dimension of 3 m (L), 2 m (W) and 2 m (H) and can produce 47 kilograms of carbon dioxide per day.
-Due to the space limitation in HVAC room, the system’s piping, and dimension can also be modified to fit customer’s specification.
+For a standard ventilation unit handling 3.3 m3 sec-1, our CO2 capture system will have a dimension of 3 m (L), 2 m (W) and 2 m (H) and can produce 47 kilograms of carbon dioxide per day.
+Due to the space limitation in the HVAC room, the system’s piping, and dimension can also be modified to fit the customer’s specifications.

-The conversion of the CO2 to fuels or other hydrocarbons are done is a separate room in the building.
+The storage of CO2 is done in a separate room or outside the building.
 Carbon dioxide from the CO2 capture system is piped to this room.

 For more information:

 Petri Laakso, CEO, Partner | Tel. +358 40 544 5646 | email@example.com